Google Review Hack: How to Ethically Get Lots of Google Reviews

 In the past, you needed to have a Google+ account to review local businesses.

 However, that requirement was removed a few years ago.
-Now, all you need is a Google Mail account to review businesses.
+Now, all you need is a Gmail account to review businesses.

 Automate it with review management tools!

 Now that you know about these tactics, it is time to implement it.
 But doing this means investing time daily.
-This is why it is important to rely on tools that automate the process for you.
+This is why it is important to rely on tools that automate the process for you and put this on auto-pilot.

 This review management software simplifies the process of getting positive Google Business reviews for your business.
 It automates the process of soliciting for reviews from customers, and helps you monitor the reviews posted about your company among other vital tasks.
 Start your Free Trial here!